 The present value Credit spread risk reflects potential changes in the present value of exposures as a result of changes in the corresponding credit spread.
 The majority of credit spread risk is attributable to assets eligible as cover for Pfandbriefe.
-The Bank has risk measurement systems in place for calculating credit spread risk for all relevant exposures.
-Until 30 June 2019, the VaR limit applied to all credit spread risks for asset instruments at fair value through profit and loss (FVPL) or at fair value through other comprehensive income (FVOCI).
-Since 30 June 2019, these - as outlined above - have also been joined by the credit spread risks of those securities held as assets that are measured at amortised cost.
-Accordingly, the credit spread risk increased and amounted to € 64 million as at end of December 2019 (year-end 2018: € 28 million).
+The Bank has risk measurement sys-tems in place for calculating credit spread risk for all relevant exposures.
+The VaR limit applies to all credit spread risks for asset instruments at fair value through profit and loss (FVPL) or at fair value through other comprehensive income (FVOCI).
+In addition, the credit spread risks of those securities held as assets are measured at amortised cost.
+The credit spread risk amounted to € 48 million as at the end of December 2020 (year-end 2019: € 64 million).
+The reduction in credit spread VaR was primarily caused by the above-mentioned adjustment of the VaR model in March 2020.